szabgab/codeandtalk.com/docs/PEOPLE.md

 Each person has a file in the `data/people` direcotry.
 The name of the file is derived from the full name of the person in lower case.
 Words are separated by dashes.
-(Feel free to use all the parts of your name. (e.g. we have angel-diaz-maroto-alvarez.txt or anselm-r-garbe.txt)
+(Feel free to use all the parts of your name. (e.g. we have angel-diaz-maroto-alvarez.json or anselm-r-garbe.json)

 On the web site people can be found on this page: https://codeandtalk.com/people or linked from videos and podcast episodes.